multiscale-neurodevelopment/multiscale-neurodevelopment.github.io/_pages/about.md

 **We are looking for new PhD students, Postdocs, and Master students to join the team**

 # Contact information
-Dr Casey Paquola - casey.paquola@gmail.com
+Dr Casey Paquola - casey dot paquola at gmail dot com

 # Insitute of Neuroscience and Medicine (INM-1)